 Before radio, records, CDs, amplifiers, movies, TV, video and Apple, there were acoustic instruments.
-In America, at the turn of the twentieth century, music was part of societies language.
+In America, at the turn of the twentieth century, music was part of society’s language.
 Most everyone (with means) was trained to read music and play at least one instrument.
 It was a way to interact socially.
 Most houses had a music room that housed a piano, violin and perhaps a parlor guitar.
 Courtship included impressing the desired lover and their family with one’s musical prowess.
 It was both socially acceptable and a means of expressing affection publicly.
 Sheet music was the way popular music was circulated.
 It was big business: new popular songs would regularly sell as sheet music in the millions of copies.

 The most popular instruments of the day included pianos, violins, mandolins and parlor guitars.
-Queen Victoria had made the piano an acceptable social instrument for young ladies (unlike the cello or bass fiddle that required straddling the instrument between one’s legs).
+Queen Victoria had made the piano an acceptable social instrument for young ladies (unlike the cello or bass fiddle which required straddling the instrument between one’s legs).

 Not everyone, however, was brought up in pleasant society — not everyone had the means.
 Those without the money and education still had access to instruments.
 Violins, mandolins, guitars and banjos were available at all price-points, all over the country — thanks to catalog distributors based in Chicago like the Sears & Roebuck Company.
 The instruments were available to every cultural group in the cities and small towns.

 Each new wave of immigration brought new cultural influences that cross-pollinated other existing influences.
-The Italian communities had their mandolin based indigenous music that had an impact on the black banjo playing communities, The black blues playing guitar work of the Southern share-croppers had an impact on the Southern white working class communities with fiddle based European roots.
-The Irish Great Hunger of the mid 19th century brought waves of Irish seeking opportunity and bringing celtic traditions on fiddle and mandolin.
-The Jews fleeing persecution in Europe brought Russian fiddle based dance music to the mix.
-The Spanish brought latin guitar music, the Moors brought middle Eastern music and so forth.
+The Italian communities had their mandolin-based indigenous music that had an impact on the black banjo-playing communities, The black blues-playing guitar work of the Southern share-croppers had an impact on the Southern white working-class communities with fiddle-based European roots.
+The Irish Great Hunger of the mid-19th century brought waves of Irish seeking opportunity and bringing Celtic traditions on fiddle and mandolin.
+The Jews fleeing persecution in Europe brought Russian fiddle-based dance music to the mix.
+The Spanish brought Latin guitar music, the Moors brought middle Eastern music and so forth.

-The industrial Revolution of the late 19th century contributed free time and small amounts of extra money to spend.
+The Industrial Revolution of the late 19th century contributed free time and small amounts of extra money to spend.
 Those with industrial work found themselves with some spare time and spending money.
-They appeared to enjoy spending that time and money on a night life that included music & dancing.
+They appeared to enjoy spending that time and money on a nightlife that included music & dancing.
 This increased the desire for new musical styles and entertainment.
 In effect, the cultural times sped up the process of cross-pollination.
 Musicians have traditionally welcomed new influences and the desire to play with other talented musicians.
 If someone had an exciting new music that caused people to want to hear it (or dance to it), then everyone wanted to learn it.
 This also contributed to greater interaction between cultures and classes.
 The rich seemed to seek out the more exciting musical forms in the poorer parts of town.
 The music was rowdier and bawdier – generally more intriguing and entertaining.
 This process was amplified by prohibition between 1920 & 1933.
-Apparently the consumption of alcohol elevates both the libido and the appreciation of music.
+Apparently, the consumption of alcohol elevates both the libido and the appreciation of music.

-By the mid to late 1880s, the waves of Irish immigrants with their celtic musical roots had interacted with the Italian immigrants in urban areas and the popularity of the mandolin had grown.
-The instrument was ideal for the expression of both cultures and even found it’s way into classical music as mandolin orchestras developed and grew across the country.
-The instruments were small, portable and equal in volume to the fiddle.
+By the mid to late 1880s, the waves of Irish immigrants with their Celtic musical roots had interacted with the Italian immigrants in urban areas and the popularity of the mandolin had grown.
+The instrument was ideal for the expression of both cultures and even found its way into classical music as mandolin orchestras developed and grew across the country.
+The instruments were small, portable, and equal in volume to the fiddle.
 They were also tuned the same way and many musicians could manage quite well on either instrument.
 They were well suited to supporting vocals and had a rich tradition of delivering the pulsating rhythm necessary for dancing.

 At the turn of the 20th century, Orville Gibson developed his archtop mandolin prototype and demonstrated that the instrument could get even smaller, louder and more comfortable to play.